-stance the omission or insertion of which as the case may be has not in the opinion of the Chief Magistrate prejudiced or is not calculated to prejudice the accused in his defence.
+22. It shall be lawful for the Chief Magistrate(3) at any time to amend the charge or proceedings in any matter of form or substance the omission or insertion of which as the case may be has not in the opinion of the Chief Magistrate(3) prejudiced or is not calculated to prejudice the accused in his defence.